john77eipe/SpringLabs/ReadMe.md

     - Supporting email, display name, password, year of birth
     - Users are of 3 types:
         customers,
-        owners (one or more owners are possible-  this person is financially responsible for the estore; this role has exclusive access to various account and order-related features), admins (only one - this is a service account and is super user.
+        owners (one or more owners are possible-  this person is financially responsible for the e-store; this role has exclusive access to various account and order-related features), admins (only one - this is a service account and is super user.
 Should be used only at the start for setting up the accounts and not on a daily basis)
     2. Address
     - Supporting basic address fields for both billing and shipping